Privacy Notice

 Description

-In 2017, 70 percent of the global waste has been generated in cities - and a rising trend is expected in the next years.
-One step to efficiently and economically process this waste is the waste separation at source.
-It is fundamental for reusing and recycling resources because it prevents the contamination of the materials, thus increases their quality.
+In 2017, 70 per cent of the global waste was generated in cities - and a rising trend is expected in the next years.
+One step to efficiently and economically process this waste is the waste separation at the source.
+It is fundamental for reusing and recycling resources because it prevents the contamination of the materials, thus increasing their quality.
 As this system relies on the active participation of citizens, it needs to be simple and easy to understand by the users.
-The main aspect is that user sort waste according to the materials it is made of, but also that citizens can be identified, thus allowing differentiated pricing when people recycle more or less.
+The main aspect is that users sort waste according to the materials it is made of, but also that citizens can be identified, thus allowing differentiated pricing when people recycle more or less.
 In addition, this system can also facilitate composting and the recycling of other stuff like electronics or clothes.

 Benefits